-Although Fortnite’s World Championship got postponed this year, the game still remains the most actively played out of any on the list.
+Although the Fortnite World Cup got postponed this year, the game still remains the most actively played out of any on the list.
 Despite having a weaker competitive scene, Fortnite remains the second most-watched and streamed game on Twitch, resulting in a high sixth-place ranking.

 Another battle royale that manages to crack the top 10 is Apex Legends.
 The Electronic Arts title has one of the largest active player bases and a budding competitive scene centered around the Apex Legend Global Series Autumn Circuit, culminating in the ALGS Autumn Circuit Playoffs in December.